amalbumbia/Li_Group_UT_Austin/README.md

 # Elaine Li NanoLight Group @ The University of Texas at Austin

 This repository is an organizational hub for members of Elaine Li's group at UT Austin.
-For more information [here](https://linanolight.org/) is the group website.
+For more information, [here](https://linanolight.org/) is the group website.

 Data and additional project specific files are stored in the UTBOX which members should have access to.